OF THE REDONDO BEACH HISTORICAL MUSEUM

 (please click image)

-When I first graduated from high school the job I had lined up as mentioned in the above quote I thought was going to be a life long dream job --- a job I considered would be my career forever.
+When I first graduated from Redondo Union High School, the job I had lined up as mentioned in the above quote, I thought was going to be a life long dream job --- a job I considered would be my career forever.
 It didn't quite work out that way.
 Without me even breaking 18 months, the company, in a preemptive strike to ward off a potential or rumored corporate restructuring or take over, started reducing the level of their work force hoping to show powers that be that they could turn a profit without being taken over.
 Across the board upwards of around 90 people were canned, and in a classic last hired, first fired scenario, I was caught up in it.

 With so many of us suddenly laid off, most roughly in the exact same work related area with many of the last hired having degrees or training from heavyweight places like Chouinard, there just wasn't enough positions available in the industry to soak all of us up, especially for a bottom of the rung in-house on-the-job trainee like me.
 Even though I received strong recommendations, good word of mouth, and a pile of favorable referrals, after nearly wearing holes clear through the soles of two pairs of shoes and discovering I wasn't quite the hot shit I thought I was, I was soon back in good old Redondo Beach searching for other kinds of work, or any work, and staying in a spare bedroom at the home of my ancient and decrepit and over-the-hill grandmother --- who loved me nonetheless.

-Through a series of connections of my former babysitter who knew a few high up people in certain segments of the aero-space industry, and is mentioned in conjunction with me as a kid being a Junior Air Raid Warden during World War II in Redondo as found in the main text above, I was eventually able to land a halfway decent --- as well as high paying job --- related to the then super-secret U2 spy plane, and suddenly right before my eyes a previously unforeseen opening on my path of life revealed itself, providing the chance of an alternate unanticipated future.
+Through a series of connections of my former babysitter, who I mentioned in conjunction with me as a kid being a Junior Air Raid Warden during World War II in Redondo as found in the main text above, and who as well, used to play with a life-size interactive toy Airplane Pilot Training Cockpit when she was a kid, then moved from there into the aerospace industry, worked with and knew a number of high up people in certain segments of that same industry.
+Through those connections I was eventually able to land a halfway decent --- as well as high paying job --- related to the then super-secret U2 spy plane, and suddenly right before my eyes a previously unforeseen opening on my path of life revealed itself, providing the chance of an alternate unanticipated future.

-At first I ranked the job right up there as being "exciting," encompassing in its own way a series of weird, covert, and mysterious overtones, even getting a security clearance in the process because of it.(see) However, after my direct one-on-one boss began disappearing over-and-over for continuing longer periods of time doing ever more weird secret stuff, and with me not receiving any amount of direct supervision and being left out of the loop, I was spending increasingly amounts of time with really not much to do --- nor did I have the knowledge, ability, or expertise at the level needed to accomplish projects specifically directed toward my boss.
+With me not receiving any amount of direct supervision on the job and being left out of the loop by other company officials, I was spending increasingly amounts of time with really not much to do --- nor did I have the knowledge, ability, or expertise at the level needed to accomplish projects specifically directed toward my boss.
 In the meantime, the basically non-essential fill-in tasks I was finding to do started to get repetitive or stale and I began sleepwalking through my job.(see)

 With everybody near to my boss seemingly having gone nuts over some discovery, along with him disappearing for days and sometimes weeks at a time, and with the two of us no longer heading out to the Area 51 Groom Lake facility doing U-2 stuff, and especially since nobody seemed to care one way or the other, I found myself screwing off more and more waiting for my draft notice to show up.
-Even though sporadically I continued to receive a paycheck I began working on a marlin boat, going to Vegas, traipsing around Mexico for a whole summer with an old high school buddy that was basically in the same boat I was, a trip by the way that had an extraordinary ending, at least as how it applied to me.
-For those who may be so interested a well documented version of that extraordinary ending trip, and with an old high school buddy at that, can be found by going to The Mayan Shaman and Chicxulub.
+Even though sporadically I continued to receive a paycheck I began working on a marlin boat, going to Vegas, traipsing around Mexico for a whole summer with an old high school buddy from Redondo High who was basically in the same boat I was --- a trip by the way that had an extraordinary ending --- at least as how it applied to me.
+See:

 Those same years could have been much more productive for me when it came to women too I suppose, but I was finding a good portion of what few old lower level reciprocal wing-man type buddies I had were jumping from the girlfriend stage to the married stage, having met I guess, someone that they wanted to marry or vice versa.
 However, at that point in my life it wasn't something that was happening for me.
 For some reason, marriage was something I just didn't want to get into at the time, even if, like for some of my buddies, it meant getting out of the draft.